compilerla/compiler.la/_posts/2024-03-11-transportation-round-up.md

 title: "The Compiler Team's Transportation Round-up"
 subtitle: "Our favorite transit stories from the past year"
 description: "Our favorite transit stories from the past year"
-author: Laney Mangan
+author: The Compiler Team
-excerpt: " "
+excerpt: "The Compiler team's favorite transit stories from the past year"
 date:   2024-03-11 19:03:13 +0200
 categories: compiler
 ---